GiX007/mlp4cs/docs/dev_notes.md

 **True hallucination (primarily Experiment 1):**
 LLM generates entity details from training knowledge instead of DB results.
 Example: *"Cotto is at Regent Street."* The LLM knows Cotto from training, but the DB returned a different entity.
 Entity NOT in `db_results` → true hallucination.
-Impact: even with the full DB in the prompt, single-call LLMs hallucinate and validates the modular architecture's value.
+Impact: even with the full DB in the prompt, single-call LLMs hallucinate.

+**Placeholder discipline reduces hallucination (Experiment 2):**
+The metric is the same as Exp1, computed on `lex_response`.
+What changes is the LLM's input.
+The ResponseGen LLM sees only this turn's
+`db_results` (a few entities, not the full DB) and is told to use placeholders like `[hotel_name]`.
+When it follows the rule, `lexicalize()` replaces the placeholders with real values from `db_results`, and no real name can sneak in.
+Hallucination only happens when the LLM bypasses placeholders and writes a real name directly into `delex_response`, which then survives lexicalization and gets flagged.

 **Fine-tuning hallucination amplification (Experiment 3 only):**
 Fine-tuned response generators sometimes emit real entity names where their zero-shot counterparts would have emitted placeholders.
 Cause: the fine-tuning training